MigOpsRepos/pg_dbms_job/README.md

 ```
 CREATE TABLE dbms_job.all_scheduled_jobs (
 	job bigint DEFAULT nextval('dbms_job.jobseq') PRIMARY KEY, -- identifier of job
 	log_user name DEFAULT current_user, -- user that submit the job
 	priv_user name DEFAULT current_user, -- user whose default privileges apply to this job (not used)
 	schema_user text DEFAULT current_setting('search_path'), -- default schema used to parse the job
 	last_date timestamp with time zone, -- date on which this job last successfully executed
 	last_sec text, -- same as last_date (not used)
 	this_date timestamp with time zone, -- date that this job started executing
 	this_sec text, -- same as this_date (not used)
 	next_date timestamp(0) with time zone NOT NULL, -- date that this job will next be executed
 	next_sec timestamp with time zone, -- same as next_date (not used)
 	total_time interval, -- total wall clock time spent by the system on this job, in seconds
-        broken char(1), -- Y: no attempt is made to run this job, N: an attempt is made to run this job
+	broken boolean DEFAULT false, -- true: no attempt is made to run this job, false: an attempt is made to run this job
 	interval text, -- a date function, evaluated at the start of execution, becomes next next_date
 	failures bigint, -- number of times the job has started and failed since its last success
 	what text  NOT NULL, -- body of the anonymous pl/sql block that the job executes
 	nls_env text, -- session parameters describing the nls environment of the job (not used)
 	misc_env bytea, -- Other session parameters that apply to this job (not used)
 	instance integer DEFAULT 0 -- ID of the instance that can execute or is executing the job (not used)
 );
 ```